 Registration for KINDERGARTNERS and NEW STUDENTS and RETURNING STUDENTS is now open on the D70 website.

 For new kindergartners, as well as students who will be new to the district this fall for the 2020-21 school year:

 For returning students:

-District 70 is initiating a new communication tool for the community known as Board Briefs.
+Board Briefs from the July 27 in-person meeting are now posted.
 Board Briefs are designed to highlight important conversations and decisions made on behalf of students, families, staff, and the larger community by the District 70 School Board at each monthly School Board meeting.

 |Marine Brother Surprises Sister At Butterfield School|